Over-Conservativeness of Variance-Based Efficiency Criteria and Probabilistic Efficiency in Rare-Event Simulation

 If $Z$ is asymptotically efficient, $\frac{\tVar(Z)}{p^2}$ grows at most subexponentially in $-\log p$, so we could choose $n$ subexponentially growing in $-\log p$ such that $\lim_{\gamma\to\infty}\delta_{\varepsilon}(\hp,p)=0$ for any $\varepsilon>0$.
 By definition, $Z$ is strongly probabilistically efficient. \Halmos \endproof

+While asymptotic efficiency implies strong probabilistic efficiency, we note that these two notions are not equivalent.
+In Section \ref{sec:prelim numerics}, Propositions \ref{prop:example1}--\ref{prop:example3} show that asymptotic efficiency does not hold for the considered IS estimators in all the presented examples, but Theorem \ref{PE examples} in Section \ref{sec:verification} will show that strong probabilistic efficiency actually holds for all of them.

 Now we explain how probabilistic efficiency helps us understand the influence of missing some dominating points.
-Recall the example where $\cA_{\gamma}=\{X\in \cE\}$, $X\sim N(\mu,\Sigma)$ under $P$, and $\cE$ comprises two disjoint and faraway pieces $\cE_1$ and $\cE_2$.
+Recall the example where $\cA_{\gamma}=\{\frac{1}{\gamma}X_{\gamma}\in \cE\}$ and $\cE$ comprises two disjoint and faraway pieces $\cE_1$ and $\cE_2$.
 The dominating points are respectively $a_1$ and $a_2$ (recall Figure \ref{fig:illustration}).
-Denote $p_j=P(X\in\cE_j),j=1,2$, and we assume that $p_2$ is exponentially smaller than $p_1$.
-If we focus on $\cE_1$ and simply use $N(a_1,\Sigma)$ as the IS distribution, then we face the risk of getting a non-asymptotically-efficient estimator.
+Denote $p_j=P(\frac{1}{\gamma}X_{\gamma}\in\cE_j),j=1,2$, and we assume that $p_2$ is exponentially smaller than $p_1$.
+If we focus on $\cE_1$ and simply use the exponential tilting towards $a_1$ as the IS distribution, then we face the risk of having a sample falling into $\cE_2$ while the associated likelihood ratio is very high, which leads to asymptotic inefficiency.
 However, experimentally if we run the simulation with a moderate sample size, then most likely none of the samples fall into $\cE_2$.
 Conditional on not hitting $\cE_2$, we actually get an estimate close to $p_1$, which is in turn close to $p$.
-In other words, even if the resulting IS estimator is not asymptotically efficient, it could still be a good estimate in terms of its distance to $p$, as long as the sample size is not overly big.
+In other words, even if the resulting IS estimator is not asymptotically efficient, it could still give a good estimate in terms of its distance to $p$, as long as the sample size is not overly big.
 The latter is precisely the paradigm of probabilistic efficiency.